aosabook/500lines/spreadsheet/spreadsheet.markdown

 There are three reasons for using a web worker to calculate formulas, instead of using the main JS thread for the task:

 * While the worker runs in the background, the user is free to continue interacting with the spreadsheet without getting blocked by computation in the main thread.
-* Because we accept any JS expression in a formula, the worker provides a _sandbox_ that prevents formulas from interfering with the page that contains them, such as by popping out an `alert()` dialog.
+* Because we accept any JS expression in a formula, the worker provides a _sandbox_ that prevents formulas from interfering with the page that contains them, such as by popping out an `alert()` dialog box.
 * A formula can refer to any coordinates as variables.
 The other coordinates may contain another formula that might end in a cyclic reference.
 To solve this problem, we use the worker’s _global scope_ object `self`, and define these variables as _getter functions_ on `self` to implement the cycle-prevention logic.

 With these in mind, let’s take a look at the worker’s code.